wsbf/ZAutomate/README.md

 ## TODO

+- consider making a Grid class
+- implement zautomate_log.php in the new API
 - move colors, fonts, text values to constants
 - add hourly reload to Cart Machine
 - analyze the insertion/removal of carts, thread management during Automation